MYTH: You have to wait until November to join a Medicare Supplement plan.

 Unlike an employer group health plan, Medicare Supplement plans will not cover your spouse or other individuals in your household.
 They will need to apply on their own for Medigap coverage.

 Who Offers Medicare Supplement Plans?

 Medicare Supplement plans are designed by the government and sold by private insurance companies.
-The only difference between plans of the same letter type (like all Plan Ns) is price.
+The significant difference between plans of the same letter type (like all Plan Ns) is price.
 Blue Cross Blue Shield and AARP are some of the popular Medicare Supplement providers which you can price compare on HealthCare.com.

 Are There Medigap Plan Options In Your Area?

 Medicare Supplement availability and rates depend on your state and ZIP code.
 Medigap plans are standardized lettered Medigap plans, meaning that a Medigap Plan F in Utah offers the same benefits as a Medigap Plan F in Massachusetts.

 How Do You Know If You’re Covered By Medicare Supplement?